blablabliam/ZapCapture/README.md

 Sometimes I like to set up my camera during storms, but watching hours of footage after a lightning storm is time consuming and not very fun.
 I went to find an existing script to perform this task, and found one written in Python 2 by programmer and mad scientist [Saulius Lukse](https://lukse.lt/uzrasai/2015-05-lightning-strikes-and-python/).
 I converted the handy script to Python 3, and fit the whole thing into a Jupyter notebook for easy access.

 After showing off my cool pictures, people expressed serious interest in running the software themselves.
-This wraps the project in a GUI and make it easy enough for stormchasers and tinkerers to use, while adding additional features like gif support and a progress visual.
+This wraps the project in a GUI and make it easy enough for stormchasers and tinkerers to use, while adding additional features like mp4 output support and a progress visual.

+Now I have tested the program with hours upon hours of footage, detecting lightning, red sprites, and ELVES from storm footage provided by others and myself.
+Please enjoy this program, and if you get good lightning strikes, please share them with me!

 ### Built With